- Pore space controls soil drainage characteristics

 - Irrigation – Many surface drainage problems arise from over-irrigation (too much and/or too often).

 - Compaction – Compaction is difficult to deal with; so prevention is the key.
 Soils around new homes are typically compacted from construction traffic.
-Break up the compacted layer by tilling, adding organic matter, and encouraging earthworms and soil organisms.
-For details, refer to CMG GardenNotes #241, Soil Amendments and #218, Earthworms.
+Break up the compacted layer by tilling, adding organic matter, using cover crops and encouraging earthworms and soil organisms.
+For details, refer to CMG GardenNotes #241, Soil Amendments, #244 Cover Crops and #218, Earthworms.

 - Organic mulches, like wood/bark chips, help manage compaction around trees and shrubs, perennials, small fruits, and garden paths.
 For details on mulching refer to the CMG GardenNotes #245, Mulching with Wood/Bark Chips, Grass Clippings, and Rock.
 On lawns and around shade trees, lawn aeration helps manage compaction.